taptapship/wiredep/readme.md

   // Out of the box, wiredep will handle HTML files just fine for
   // JavaScript and CSS injection.

-  dependencies: true,
+  dependencies: true,    // default: true
-  devDependencies: false,
+  devDependencies: true, // default: false

   exclude: [ /jquery/, 'bower_components/modernizr/modernizr.js' ],

-  ignorePath: 'optional path to ignore from the injected filepath.',
+  ignorePath: /string or regexp to ignore from the injected filepath/,

   fileTypes: {
     fileExtension: {